 DRM is encryption embedded in data to protect the rights of the copyright holder and prevent certain activities.
 Some services provide music with embedded DRM encryption, and players that cannot successfully decrypt the media will not be able to play the music.

 Services should provide statements asserting that they are compliant with the DMCA.
 Remember that you are responsible for any stolen intellectual property.
-The University cannot protect you.
+The college cannot protect you.

 Some services offer streaming audio only, others purchase only, and others let you choose between streaming and purchase.
 Other sites offer access to online radio stations (usually commercial-free), media management tools, and other electronic content.

 Some services restrict your ability to transfer downloads to other media, computers, and portable devices.